canonical/lxd/doc/server.md

-Trusted clients can be manually added to the trust store on the server with `lxc config trust add` or the `core.trust_password` key can be set allowing for clients to self-enroll into the trust store at connection time by providing the confgiured password.
+Trusted clients can be manually added to the trust store on the server with `lxc config trust add` or the `core.trust_password` key can be set allowing for clients to self-enroll into the trust store at connection time by providing the configured password.

 More details about authentication can be found [here](security.md).